 lsblk

-lspciYou should see nvme0n1 in lsblk output and both devices listed in lspci.
+lspciYou should see nvme0n1 in lsblk output and multiple PCIe devices in lspci.

 sudo rsync -axHAWXS --numeric-ids --info=progress2 / /mnt/nvme \